 The Corporate Planning Committee reviews and updates one- and five- year plans within six months of the Annual General Meeting, with a presentation to the Board.

 The Education Committee promotes the expertise and understanding of heritage conservation through connecting CAHP members to an increasing variety of educational resources.
 They also reach out to the broader community through workshop presentations.
 This work includes identifying and notifying the membership of educational opportunities as well as linking members to existing educational resources identified by other organizations.

 Ethics & Conduct

-The purpose of the Ethics & Conduct Committee is to provide review relating to professional conduct brought to the attention of the Association, on an as-needed basis.
-This Committee shall be convened and chaired by the Vice-President as needed to investigate any alleged breach of the Association’s Code of Professional Conduct and Ethics brought to the attention of the Association.
-It shall be composed of the Vice President and two additional Board Members and one to three Professional Members.
-The Executive may be represented by Treasurer or Secretary as the President shall not form part of the Committee.
+The Ethics & Conduct Committee provides review relating to professional conduct brought to the attention of the Association, on an as-needed basis.
+This committee shall be convened and chaired by the Vice President to investigate any alleged breach of the Association’s Code of Professional Conduct and Ethics.
+Along with the Vice President, the committee is composed of two additional Board Members and one to three Professional Members.
+The Executive may be represented by the Treasurer or Secretary as the President shall not form part of the committee.

 The Membership Committee undertakes the administrative function associated with membership applications and maintenance.
 The committee conducts a thorough review of all new professional and intern applications for CAHP membership.
 This work includes reviewing an applicant’s direct heritage experience in their project work, education and ongoing training, as well as reaching out to sponsors and references provided by the applicant.